ringo/ringojs.org/site/tutorial/index.md

 ## Help

-If you run into trouble do not hesitate to ask for help on [Ringo's Mailinglist](http://groups.google.com/group/ringojs) or you can join us on IRC [#ringojs on irc.freenode.net](http://ringojs.com/bot/join).
+If you run into trouble do not hesitate to ask for help on [Ringo's Mailinglist](http://groups.google.com/group/ringojs) or you can ask us via [@RingoJS on Twitter](https://twitter.com/ringojs).